The Best Alternative to Microsoft Access in 2025

 Here is how the proposed solution compares to Access:

 You can see that Excel performs the job of the front end, whilst SQL Server provides the back end database functionality.
-SQL Spreads is an Excel Add-In that acts as a two-way connector between Excel and SQL Server, to let your end-users view and also update SQL Server data.
+SQL Spreads is an Excel Add-In that acts as a two-way connector between Excel and SQL Server, to let your business users update SQL Server data.
 Download the 14-day trial for SQL Spreads to get started.

-SQL Spreads also has a number of features that enhance Excel and make it a good front end for working with SQL databases.
+SQL Spreads also has a number of features that enhance Excel and make updating data easier and safer:

 Let’s take a quick look now at what is involved in creating an alternative to a Microsoft Access database.